 After long months away from our families and loved ones, we were excited to see everyone again.

 The first times are nice, we see the world, we tell our adventures, we eat cheese, everyone wants to see you and is happy to see you.

 Then days pass, your journey loses some interest, you are told: "That's it, you're back!
 It's over the holidays!
 Back to reality !
 And now that you've had a good time, what are you going to do? ... »

-Your journey has completely transformed you or rather revealed and you realize that your entourage has not really "evolved".
-As if everything was frozen!
+Your journey has totally transformed you, or rather revealed you, and you realize that your surroundings have not really “evolved”.
+As if everything had remained frozen!